pemcg/manageiq-automation-howto-guide/chapter4/the_miqaeservice_model.md

 				MiqAeServiceModelBase
 ```

-The following list is the class definition for all of the CloudForms 3.2 MiqAeService Model classes, showing their immediate superclass:
+The following list is the class definition for all of the CloudForms Management Engine 5.4 MiqAeService Model classes, showing their immediate superclass:

 ```
  class MiqAeServiceAuthKeyPairCloud < MiqAeServiceAuthPrivateKey